Moving Picture Company: Expansion

 MPC Film has grown from a small team in London to more than 3000 employees worldwide.

 In 2007, MPC Film created a new facility in Vancouver, where a core team – some originally from London and others native to Vancouver, began work on Zack Snyder’s Watchmen.
-Since then, MPC Vancouver has worked on a number of feature films including Skyscraper, Alpha and Fantastic Beasts and Where to Find Them.
+Since then, MPC Vancouver has worked on several feature films, including Skyscraper, Alpha and Fantastic Beasts and Where to Find Them.
 However, the Vancouver office announced its closure in 2019.

-Summer 2008 saw the opening of MPC LA, a commercials post shop operating in Santa Monica, California.
-They have since completed jobs for commercials directors including Fredrik Bond, Filip Engstrom and Traktor as well as completing Super Bowl spots.
+In summer 2008, the opening of MPC LA, a commercials post shop operating in Santa Monica, California.
+They have since completed jobs for commercial directors including Fredrik Bond, Filip Engstrom and Traktor as well as completing Super Bowl spots.

-Around the same time as opening in Santa Monica, MPC Digital came into being, to create and re-purpose digital assets for the internet as well as new media applications and hand held devices.
+Around the same time as opening in Santa Monica, MPC Digital came into being, to create and re-purpose digital assets for the internet as well as new media applications and handheld devices.
 The MPC Datalab offered a service to manage digital acquisition and establish tapeless HD workflows.

 After eight years at its Santa Monica location, MPC moved to a larger 25,000-square-foot studio in Culver City.
-MPC Film launched creative services in the studio including concept and production design, visualization, business development, virtual production and VFX Supervisor representation.
-MPC Advertising has resources dedicated to VFX, colour and finishing services.
+MPC Film launched creative services in the studio including concept and production design, visualization, business development, virtual production and VFX supervisors representation.
+MPC Advertising has resources dedicated to VFX, color and finishing services.
 The space also plays host to a purpose-built VR/AR infrastructure and its content production arm, MPC Creative.

 MPC Bangalore officially opened in October 2010.
 Being plugged into MPC's pipeline and production network, MPC Bangalore is able to share software development and in-house tools.
+However, Bangalore and Mumbai offices announced its closure in February 2025, causing Technicolor's bankruptcy.
+In early April, after acquisition by TransPerfect, MPC will open the Singapore studio.

 At the start of 2011, MPC NYC was officially opened in SoHo, offering a range of integrated services and provides Color Grading and Digital, Design and Production Services across the US markets.

 MPC Film also opened a studio in Montreal in 2013 and has since worked on feature films including, Alien: Covenant, Blade Runner 2049, Ghost in the Shell, The Greatest Showman, The Revenant and The Martian.

 The studio received an Academy Award nomination for one of its first films X-Men: Days of Future Past.